-Whether there is property damage that would significantly affect its value (i.e., damage due to fire, flood, wind or other natural disaster; environmental contamination, etc.).
+Whether there is property damage that would significantly affect its value (i.e., damage due to fire, flood, wind, or other natural disaster; environmental contamination, etc.).

 Whether there has been a significant change in the area surrounding the property that would affect its value (i.e., high number of foreclosures, zoning changes, or physical or environmental damage to surrounding area).